luyou-2023/opengl_house/README.md

-# opengl_house
+# WIP: OpenGL House
-OpenGL house that has to be built for computer graphics class
+OpenGL house that has to be built for computer graphics class.

+# How to run